k-box/k-box/docs/user/en/trash.md

 # Trash

-Contains all your trashed documents.
+Contains all your trashed files.

 ![Trash](./img/trash.png)